-The Council requires the information identified in SC6.1.6.2, SC6.1.6.3 or SC6.1.6.4 from the applicant to assist the:
+The Council requires the information identified in SC6.1.62, SC6.1.6.3 and SC6.1.6.4 from the applicant to assist the:

-- (1) assessment of a development application; or, - (2) Council to decide, under SPA, that the conditions of a development permit for the operational works associated with the reconfiguring of a lot have been complied with before endorsing a plan of subdivision; or, - (3) Council to decide, under SPA, that adequate security is given before endorsing a plan of subdivision.
+- (1) assessment of a development application; or, - (2) Council to decide, under SPA 2016, that the conditions of a development permit for the operational work associated with the reconfiguring of a lot have been complied with before endorsing a plan of subdivision; or - (3) Council to decide, under SPA, that adequate security is given before endorsing a plan of subdivision. - (4) Compliance inspections for material change of use applications.